c3r/doomcardgame/README.md

 player2_cards = POST("/deal/playercards/2")
 puppetmaster_cards = POST("/deal/puppetmaster")

-player1_cards = GET("/player/1/cards")              // Query the state controller for both players cards and the player2_cards = GET("/player/2/cards")              // puppetmasters cards
+player1_cards = GET("/player/1/cards")              // Query the state controller for both players
+player2_cards = GET("/player/2/cards")              // cards and the puppetmasters cards
 puppetmaster_cards = GET("/puppetmaster/cards")

 location_card = POST("/deal/locationcard")          // Deal the location card on the table.
-After you deal the
+After
-location_card = GET("/locationcard")                // location card, you can check it by querying the state
+location_card = GET("/locationcard")                // you deal the location card, you can check it
+                                                    //  by querying the state controller

+monster_cards_ids = choose_from(puppetmaster_cards)         // After dealing the location card,
+POST("/play/puppetmaster/monstercards", monster_cards_ids)  // Puppetmaster can play some monster
+monster_cards = GET("/monstercards")                        // cards from his hand.
+After you play
+                                                            // the monster cards, you can check
+                                                            // them by querying the state
                                                             // controller

-monster_cards_ids = choose_from(puppetmaster_cards)         // After dealing the location card, Puppetmaster can play
-POST("/play/puppetmaster/monstercards", monster_cards_ids)  // some monster cards from his hand.
-After you play the monster_cards = GET("/monstercards")                        // monster cards, you can check them by querying the state
-                                                            // controller

-p1_initiative = POST("/play/player/1/roll/initiative")  // Roll for initiative for both player 1 and player 2
+p1_initiative = POST("/play/player/1/roll/initiative")  // Roll for initiative for both player 1
-p2_initiative = POST("/play/player/2/roll/initiative")
+p2_initiative = POST("/play/player/2/roll/initiative")  // and player 2

-for (card_id : monster_cards) {                     // Roll for the initiative for all the monster cards that are
+for (card_id : monster_cards) {                     // Roll for the initiative for all the
-    POST("/play/player/{card_id}/roll/initiative")  // currently layed on the table (in play) }
+    POST("/play/player/{card_id}/roll/initiative")  // monster cards that are currently layed on }                                                   // the table (in play)

 while ( GET("/queue/monsters").size() > 0 ) { // We play until all monsters are killed

     next_player = GET("/play/next")         // Get next creature to play.
-It may be of type PLAYER or
+It may be of type PLAYER
-                                            // MONSTER.
-The play queue is constructed according to initiative
+                                            // or MONSTER.
+The play queue is constructed according
-                                            // results from the initiative rolling loop.
-And it's accessed in
+                                            // to initiative results from the initiative rolling
-                                            // a circular manner.
+                                            // loop.
+And it's accessed in a circular manner.

     attacker = GET("/attacker")             // You can check which creature is the attacker now.

-    target_ids = attacker.type == PLAYER    // When the attacker creature is of type PLAYER, it should
+    target_ids = attacker.type == PLAYER    // When the attacker creature is of type PLAYER, it
         ?
-GET("/queue/monsters")            // attack monsters, if it's of type MONSTER, it should : GET("/queue/players")             // attack players.
-There is of course a friendly fire here
+GET("/queue/monsters")            // should attack monsters, if it's of type MONSTER, : GET("/queue/players")             // it should  attack players.
+There is of course a
-                                            // implemented, so you can randomize it to create infights target_id = choose_from(target_ids)     // i.e. But you cannot attack yourself.
+                                            // friendly fire here implemented, so you can target_id = choose_from(target_ids)     // randomize it to create infights  i.e. But you
+                                            // cannot attack yourself.

-    POST("/play/choose_target/{target_id}") // Query the play controller to choose the desired target for the current
+    POST("/play/choose_target/{target_id}") // Query the play controller to choose the desired
-                                            // playing attacker.
+                                            // target for the current playing attacker.

-    defender = GET("/defender")             // You can check which creature is the defender (the target) now.
+    defender = GET("/defender")             // You can check which creature is the defender
+                                            // (the target) now.

-    attack_result = POST("/play/attack")    // Roll for attack for the attacker and for defence for the defender.
-After
+    attack_result = POST("/play/attack")    // Roll for attack for the attacker and for defence
-    defence_result = POST("/play/defend")   // that you can check the results in the state controller. attack_result = GET("/attack/result")
+    defence_result = POST("/play/defend")   // for the defender.
+After that you can check the
+    attack_result = GET("/attack/result")   // results in the state controller.
     defence_result = GET("/defence/result")

     damage_result = POST("/play/deal_damage")   // Roll for dealing damage.
-If the attacker rolled a higher result for
+If the attacker
+                                                // rolled a higher result for attack than the
-                                                // attack than the defender for the defence, the damage is dealt.
-The
+                                                // defender for the defence, the damage is dealt.
-                                                // other way around, the result is always 0.
+                                                // The other way around, the result is always 0.
 }